Liz Katz Goes Topless For A Sexy ‘Miss Kobayashi’s Dragon Maid’ Cosplay

-Liz took two separate pics and then spliced them together to form one image.
-In the snap on the left side, Liz wore a frilly pink-striped halter bikini top that showed off her ample chest.
+Liz took two separate pics for the collage.
+In the snap on the left, Liz wore a frilly pink-striped halter bikini top that showed off her ample cleavage.
 She flashed a little sideboob to her 1.2 million followers, along with exposing her toned midriff.

-On her bottom half, Liz sported matching panties.
-Her swimsuit was decorated with white ruffles along the hemlines.
-She looked to the side, showing her side profile to the camera.
+On her lower half, Liz sported matching bottoms.
+Her swimsuit was decorated with white ruffles along the hem.
+She looked off to the side, her face in profile.

 The photo on the right side was the more explicit of the two.
-Liz snapped a pic of herself wearing her swimsuit bottoms and nothing else.
-She covered her bare breasts with her arm, but still managed to expose underboob and cleavage.
+Liz posed in her swimsuit bottoms and nothing else.
+She covered her bare breasts with her arm but still managed to expose underboob and cleavage.
 Liz stared straight at the camera with a coy expression on her face.

-For a final touch, Liz went for a flirty makeup look, opting for a soft pink blush, pink lipstick, white eyeshadow, and a little highlighter to brighten her features.
+For a final touch, Liz went for a flirty makeup look, an application that included soft pink blush, pink lipstick, white eyeshadow, and a little highlighter to brighten her features.

-Liz’s sexy pictures attracted more than 6,800 of her followers.
-Aside from receiving lots of likes, her image also generated a lot of feedback in the comments section.
-Fans of both Liz and the anime flocked to the post to shower Liz in praise and compliment her cosplay.
+Liz’s sexy pictures attracted more than 6,800 of her followers to double-click the image, as of this writing.
+Aside from receiving lots of likes, her image also generated a ton of feedback in the comments section.
+Fans of both Liz and the anime flocked to the post to shower Liz with praise and compliment her cosplay.

 “Haha love this!!!
 Happy Easter,” said one fan, adding two fire emoji to their remark.